1. How can I report Blue Green Algae Outbreaks on the Lake?

 Email to the Otter Lake Association webmaster expressing your interest.

+A.Meetings are held at the "new" firehouse.
 Dates and times of meetings are included on the OLA

 When and where are the Town of Forestport Town Board meetings held?